 Can Air Conditioning Affect Transmission?

-Car air conditioning does not directly affect transmission if the system is working properly.
-However, overheating from a malfunctioning car A/C can break down transmission fluid, leading to jerky shifting of the transmission.
-Engaging the A/C compressor also puts extra load on the engine, potentially causing rough shifting.
-If engine RPM is limited with A/C on, the vehicle may be in ‘limp mode’ and check engine light may also come on.
-Proper car A/C maintenance helps avoid transmission issues.
+The air conditioner in the car does not directly affect the transmission if it is working right.
+But overheating from a malfunctioning car air conditioner can break down the transmission fluid.
+This leads to jerky shifting of the transmission.
+Turning on the A/C compressor also puts extra load on the engine.
+This could cause rough shifting.
+If the engine RPM is limited when the A/C is on, the vehicle may be in ‘limp mode.’
+The check engine light may also come on.
+Proper maintenance of the car A/C helps avoid problems with the transmission.

 You can also read my guide on transmission shifting hard when cold.